 - More homework completed

 - Higher graduation rates

 Benefits are not restricted to students, however.
 The school also benefits from parental involvement in the following ways:

 - Improved teacher morale

 - Better reputation in the community

 Parents also benefit from getting more involved in school business.
-By becoming involved, parents develop more confidence in the school and the teachers who work there.
-Moms and dads also become more confident of their own parenting abilities and their children's potential for success.
+By becoming involved, parents develop more confidence in the school and teachers.
+Moms and dads also become more confident in their parenting abilities and their children's potential for success.

 Better Nutrition and Fitness

 Obesity is becoming a national epidemic in the United States, and it is no longer just the adults that fall victim.
 The incidence of obesity in children is also on the rise, which may affect the ability of students to learn effectively.
 The USDA recommends that schools adopt a wellness policy that encourages healthy eating and physical fitness for their students.
 The components of this policy might include the following:

 - Promotion of wellness by setting goals for nutrition education and physical fitness